oliverfields/dun/README.md

 Vim supports provides:

 - vim highlighting of statuses and tags
-- Ctrl+s to set status of current line from list
+- Key binding ds (type in quick succession) to set status of current line from popup list
 - Dictionary completion(Ctrl+p) of both statuses and tags

 1. Set `VIM_SUPPORT=enabled` in `~/.config/dun.conf`.